lucee/lucee-docs/docs/04.guides/04.cookbooks/07.datasource-define-datasource/page.md

 ```

 ### Default Datasource ###
-With the [Application.cfc](Cookbook_ApplicationContext_Basic) you can also define a default datasource that is used if not "datasource" attribute is defined with the tag cfquery, cfstoredproc, cfinsert, cfupdate, ..., simply do the following
+With the [[cookbook-application-context-basic]] you can also define a default datasource that is used if not "datasource" attribute is defined with the tag cfquery, cfstoredproc, cfinsert, cfupdate, ..., simply do the following

 ```
 #!javascript